xairy/raw-gadget/tests/README.md

 6. On the gadget side: load `raw_gadget` module if not already loaded.

-7. On the gadget size: `./gadget DEVICE DRIVER`.
+7. On the gadget side: `./gadget DEVICE DRIVER`.

 8. On the host side: `./run_tests.py /dev/bus/usb/005/002 ./logs/UDC-raw_gadget.log`.